siddhant-code/enpm662_fall2024/project0/README.md

 Project 0:

-The package provided here is intended to handle two scenarios based in user input:
+The package provided here is intended to handle two scenarios based on user input:

-Scenario 1: Turtle bot is expected to move user defined distance with constant velocity
+Scenario 1: Turtle bot is expected to move user defined distance with constant velocity.

 Scenario 2: Turtlebot is expected to move user defined distance start from rest, accelerating till a peak velocity, continue at peak velocity and decelerate to rest.